 MAIN RESEARCH AREAS

-Development of multimodal prosthetic and robotic bio-interfaces
+- Development of multimodal robotic interfaces

-Development of bio-controlled exo-skeletons, e.g. soft gloves and full arm exos such as the EXOTIC: VIDEO: https://www.youtube.com/watch?v=L-jhidyzWiM
+- Development of bio-controlled exo-skeletons, e.g. soft gloves and full arm exos such as the EXOTIC: VIDEO: https://www.youtube.com/watch?v=L-jhidyzWiM

 - Bio-interfacing for exoskeletons, e.g. BCI control of lower limb exoskeletons

 People in the lab